Wary of wars in Gaza and Ukraine, old enemies Turkey and Greece test friendship initiative - ExBulletin

 The two leaders have sharp differences over the war between Israel and Hamas, but want to curb further instability in the eastern Mediterranean, while the conflict also continues to rage in Ukraine.

-We must disagree without tension and without it always causing an escalation on the ground,” he added.
+We must disagree without tensions and without this always causing an escalation on the ground, he added.

 Ioannis Grigoriadis, professor of political science at Bilkent University in Ankara, said the two leaders would look for ways to expand the positive agenda and look for topics where both sides can seek win-win solutions, such as trade, tourism and migration.